 Need Auto Repair in Shaker Heights, OH?
 Call to Schedule Your Visit

-If you’d like to get the belts on your Volkswagen replaced, reach out to our team at Swedish Solution for VW auto repair in Shaker Heights.
+If you’d like to get the belts on your Volkswagen replaced, reach out to our team at Heights Swedish Solutions for VW auto repair in Shaker Heights.
 We’re always available at 216-371-5100 to help you find a great time to visit the shop.
 You can count on our team to let you know which services are due and complete all the work to spec at your visit.
 So, please feel free to reach out whenever you need help caring for your beloved VW.